lamegaton/lamegaton.github.io/_posts/notebook/coffee/2024-04-14-50-places-written-by-ai-and-human.md

 |:---------------------------------------------------------------:|:-------------------------------------------------------:|
 | ![Alt text](https://raw.githubusercontent.com/lamegaton/lamegaton.github.io/gh-pages/_posts/notebook/coffee/wiki_images/test/Chichen_Itza_Yucatan_Mexico.png) | ![](https://raw.githubusercontent.com/lamegaton/lamegaton.github.io/gh-pages/_posts/notebook/coffee/place_image/test/Chichen_Itza_Yucatan_Mexico.png) |

-1. **Geographical Location on Map**
-Chichén Itzá is located in the Tinúm Municipality, Yucatán State, Mexico.
+1. **Geographical Location on Map**:Chichén Itzá is located in the Tinúm Municipality, Yucatán State, Mexico.
 It lies in the northern center of the Yucatán Peninsula, about 120 km east of Mérida, the capital of Yucatán.
 The site is in the northern Maya lowlands region.
 Here are the approximate coordinates: 20.6843° N, 88.5678° W.

-2. **Construction Date**
-Chichén Itzá was constructed in phases starting from the Late Classic period (around 600 AD) through the Terminal Classic (around 800 to 900 AD) and into the early Postclassic period (up to around 1200 AD).
+2. **Construction Date**:Chichén Itzá was constructed in phases starting from the Late Classic period (around 600 AD) through the Terminal Classic (around 800 to 900 AD) and into the early Postclassic period (up to around 1200 AD).

-3. **Purpose of Construction**
-Chichén Itzá was built as a city that served as a major focal point and urban center in the Northern Maya Lowlands.
+3. **Purpose of Construction**:Chichén Itzá was built as a city that served as a major focal point and urban center in the Northern Maya Lowlands.
 It played a significant role in the political, economic, and ceremonial life of the Maya.
 It was likely one of the great cities, or Tollans, referenced in Mesoamerican literature and mythology.

-4. **Method of Construction**
-The city exhibits a variety of architectural styles:
+4. **Method of Construction**:The city exhibits a variety of architectural styles:
 Puuc Style: Characterized by highly decorative masonry and motifs.
 Chenes Style: Known for its intricate facades and zoomorphic masks.
 Central Mexican Style: This influence suggests cultural diffusion, possibly through trade, rather than direct migration or conquest.
 The buildings were typically constructed using stone masonry techniques, with large plazas surrounded by tall step pyramids and palaces.

-5. **Special Features**
+5. **Special Features**:
 El Castillo (The Kukulkan Pyramid): A massive step pyramid that dominates the center of Chichén Itzá.
 It serves as a temple to the god Kukulkan and is famous for the phenomenon of the serpent-shadow during the equinoxes.
 The Great Ball Court: The largest and best-preserved ball court in ancient Mesoamerica, used for the Mesoamerican ballgame.
 The Temple of the Warriors: An impressive temple complex with a large stepped pyramid, surrounded by rows of carved columns depicting warriors.
 Cenotes: Two large natural sinkholes, the Sacred Cenote and the Cenote Xtoloc, which were used for water supply and religious rituals, including human sacrifices.

-6. **Summary**
-Chichén Itzá, a UNESCO World Heritage Site, is one of the most significant and visited archaeological sites in Mexico, attracting millions of tourists annually.
+6. **Summary**: Chichén Itzá, a UNESCO World Heritage Site, is one of the most significant and visited archaeological sites in Mexico, attracting millions of tourists annually.
 This pre-Columbian city showcases a fusion of architectural styles indicative of a rich cultural exchange over centuries.
 Notably, the site was a major urban center that influenced the economic and ceremonial life in the Maya lowlands.
 Chichén Itzá's structures, such as the Kukulkan Pyramid, the Great Ball Court, and the Temple of the Warriors, highlight the technological and artistic advancements of the Maya.
 Its diverse population contributed to the variety of architectural styles observed, from local Puuc and Chenes styles to Central Mexican influences, reflecting a complex socio-economic network and cultural diffusion rather than direct political control by external forces.

 ### 13. Christ the Redeemer